Ovarian cancer has four main symptoms:

 - Needing to wee more frequently

-Other symptoms that you might notice include: back pain, changes in bowel habits (going more often or a lot less), and extreme tiredness for no obvious reason.
+Other ovarian cancer symptoms include: back pain, changes in bowel habits (going more often or a lot less), and extreme tiredness for no obvious reason.

 If your symptoms are: